microsoft/dotnet-framework-docker/README.md

 ### `4.6.2`

-This image is for .NET Framework 4.0-4.6.2 applications.
+This image is for applications that specifically need .NET Framework 4.6.2 and have not been tested with .NET Framework 4.7.
 It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

 ### `3.5`